 Paul McCartney's infamous angry 'Long and Winding Road' letter after tinkering is a must-read

 "Don't ever do it again," Paul McCartney seethed at the business manager over getting Phil Spector to (over)produce his song.

-Opinions on the controversial recording of The Beatles' Let it Be will be up for debate once more this when Peter Jackson's three-part, six-hour Get Back miniseries airs on Disney+ later this year.
+Opinions on the controversial recording of The Beatles' Let it Be were up for debate once more this when Peter Jackson's three-part, six-hour Get Back miniseries aired on Disney+.

 Fans and critics have long thought that the sessions were especially bad tempered, an idea fuelled by Michael Lindsay-Hogg's 1970 Let It Be documentary that appeared to show the band often moody, squabbling and on the verge of breaking up.